Back to Blog

 We often get questions about course length and why your Garmin, the Ride with GPS map, or your route measures longer than the distance of our certified USATF courses.
 Since many of our courses over the years have become USA Track & Field certified and it can be confusing, we will break it down for you:

-1. First off, all of our courses are certified and accurately measured by a course certifier with USA Track and Field, the governing body for road running in this country.
+1. First off, most of our courses are certified and accurately measured by a course certifier with USA Track and Field, the governing body for road running in this country.
 That means they are measured using a standard bicycle fitted with a calibrated mechanical ‘Jones Counter’ on the front wheel.
 This method ensures that the course is measured by the shortest-possible route available to runners on race day.
 Courses are NOT measured by GPS, a garmin device, a watch, a tape measure, surveying equipment, car or by walking with a measuring wheel.

 2. Courses are measured from start to finish multiple times and typically on multiple days.
 Each course final measurement must be within a certain distance of each other or additional rides must be completed until it is spot on perfect according to the USATF certification rules.
 A detailed map and worksheet are submitted to USATF after the course certification to be reviewed, analyzed and approved.